WhoIsSethDaniel/toggle-lsp-diagnostics.nvim/README.md

 regardless of state.
 You cannot then individually turn on diagnostic features.
 You must turn on diagnostics and toggle off features.

+By default *all* of the features are turned on.
+This means that signs, underlining, virtual text, and update in insert are turned on.
+This is contrary to the Neovim default which has update in insert turned off by default.

 # Mappings
 The following mappings are available.